mateuszkuczykkuczynski/mateuszkuczykkuczynski/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mateusz Kuczyński
 =========================================================================================================================================

-Fullstack Developer
+Software Engineer
 -----------------

-Graduate of engineering studies in Management and Production Engineering at the Poznań University of Economics (Bachelor of Engineering).
-During my studies, I started my adventure with programming by writing the simplest programs in Python language.
-After some time, simple programs became more and more complex which allowed me to become more familiar with and acquire skills in: FastAPI, Django, Git, SQL, noSQL, REST APIs, Docker, AWS and more.
-Now i am actively looking for a place with the opportunity to expand my knowledge to become a programmer.
+Graduate of engineering studies in Production Engineering at the Poznań University of Economics (Bachelor of Engineering).
+During my studies, I started my adventure with programming by writing the simplest programs in Python.
+Over time, these simple programs evolved into more complex projects, allowing me to work freely with Django, Git, SQL, noSQL, REST APIs and Docker.
+I am passionate about Python and the DevOps culture.

+Now, with several years of experience, I still look forward to leveraging my existing knowledge and experience while continuing to grow as a software engineer.

 *   🌍  I'm based in Poznań, Poland
 *   ✉️  You can contact me at [mati.kuczykk@gmail.com](mailto:mati.kuczykk@gmail.com)
 *   🧠  I'm learning everything Python!
 *   🤝  I'm open to collaborating on any project that will allow me to increase my skills.
-*  Co-Owner of Planimbly
+*   🏢  Co-Owner of Timeaze

   ### 🧰 Languages and Tools